 Facebook Groups used to be the easiest and cheapest way to engage an online community.
-But recent changes to Facebook mean that’s no longer the case.
+But constant algorithm changes means that’s no longer the case.
 So whether your community group is for a business, brand or band you may be evaluating options for alternatives to Facebook Groups.

 Despite Facebook having a large user base on its social network, a lot of people are now looking for alternatives to engage their communities.
 For many, the pull towards using Facebook as a group community platform stemmed from the wide user-base.
 It’s estimated that 2.7 billion people use Facebook so it makes sense that you’d want to host your community there.

 With data scandals like Cambridge Analytica, it’s fair to assume community managers are eager to take back control of their data and work with a platform that works with them.

 Why brands are looking for alternatives to Facebook groups?

 Even if you think it’s a good idea to host your community on Facebook because your people are already there, you need to factor in that there’s a tonne of distractions on Facebook itself and your group is one of many notifications a person might receive.

 When you separate your community from the noise of the other Facebook features, you’ll see higher engagement.
 Some Social networks like Twitter, Tumblr, Youtube, Instagram and LinkedIn try to develop a Sense of community but given the Social features they offer, it’s much more difficult to actually build and foster the community you curate on these platforms.

 And when it all comes down to it, the content on your site is important but not as important as the community itself.